racksync/hass-addons-suite/multipoint-zigbee/zb1/README.md

 ```
 - Each addon's specified network port must not be the same.
 For example, ZB #1 runs with default:```8485```.
 If you want to run another one (ZB #2), you must change the port so they don't collide, such as ```8486```.

-3) Edit the topic in the mqtt setting section (edit through the main zigbee config page) in the **setting -> MQTT** menu.
+- Edit the topic in the mqtt setting section (edit through the main zigbee config page) in the **setting -> MQTT** menu.
 The Base topic must not be the same.

-4) Run all Addons at the same time and start Pairing as usual.

 ### Automation Training